St. Louis Blues: Radio and television

 Since the 2019–20 preseason, WXOS (101 ESPN) has been the flagship radio station for the Blues.
 Chris Kerber and Joe Vitale are the current radio broadcast team.
-John Kelly (son of Dan) and Darren Pang are the current team for television coverage, while Scott Warmann, Alexa Datt, Bernie Federko, and Jamie Rivers present the pre-game and post-game shows.
-Rivers also fills in on color commentary whenever Pang is on a national TV assignment for the NHL on TNT.
+John Kelly (son of Dan) and Jamie Rivers are the current team for television coverage, while Scott Warmann, Alexa Datt, and Bernie Federko present the pre-game and post-game shows.

+Ahead of the 2025–26 season, the Blues announced that they will employ a radio and television simulcast of their games, with Kerber and Vitale serving as game announcers.
+Consequently, John Kelly's 20-year tenure (since 2005) as the "Voice of the Blues" on television came to an end, as the team did not renew his contract.